nodejs/node/doc/api/esm.md

 The value of `source` is ignored for type `'builtin'` because currently it is not possible to replace the value of a Node.js builtin (core) module.

-For type `'commonjs'`, if `source` is defined, `require` calls from inside the loaded module will go through the registered `resolve` and `load` hooks.
+If a `load` hook returns commonjs `source`, that module's `require` calls will be processed by ESM loader with registered `resolve` and `load` hooks;
-If `source` is undefined or `null`, it will be handled by the CommonJS module loader and not processed by any registered hooks.
-This behavior for nullish `source` is temporary; in the future, a `source` value that is undefined or `null` will not be supported.
+`require.extensions` and monkey-patching on the CommonJS module loader will not apply.
+If `source` is undefined or `null`, it will be handled by the CommonJS module loader and not processed by registered hooks.
+This behavior for nullish `source` is temporary—in the future, nullish `source` will not be supported.

 The Node.js own `load` implementation, which is the value of `next` for the last loader in the `load` chain, returns `null` for `source` for backward